Graylog2/documentation/pages/dashboards.rst

 =====================

 Using dashboards allows you to build pre-defined searches on your data to always have everything important just one click away.

 Sometimes it takes domain knowledge to be able to figure out the search queries to get the correct results for your specific applications.
 People with the required domain knowledge can define the search queries once to share them with co-workers, managers, or even sales and marketing departments.

-In comparision with saved searches, dashboards have a range of additional features included.
+In comparison with saved searches, dashboards include a range of additional features.
-The main difference is the possibility to define :ref:`dashboards-widget-specific-criteria` like the query or the time range for every widget.
+The main difference is the possibility to define :ref:`dashboards-widget-specific-criteria` like the query or the time range.
 Dashboards also support creating multiple tabs for different use cases, displaying the result in a full screen mode and as described sharing with other people.

 This guide will take you through the process of creating dashboards and storing information on them.